FOREX-Dollar slips on dovish Fed remarks, China hopes help euro

 By Herbert Lash and Harry Robertson

-The dollar eased and the benchmark 10-year Treasury note tumbled to a day low of 4.618% from Monday's high of 4.887%, after Atlanta Fed President Raphael Bostic said the U.S. central bank does not need to increase interest rates any further.
+The benchmark 10-year Treasury note tumbled to a day low of 4.618% from Monday's high of 4.887% after Atlanta Fed President Raphael Bostic said the U.S. central bank does not need to increase interest rates any further.

 Bostic, in the latest comments this week by Fed speakers, told the American Bankers Association that Fed policy is sufficiently restrictive and that he sees no recession ahead even as the Fed's rate hikes slow the economy and bring down inflation.

-The comments in part were made in response to the outburst of violence in Israel and Gaza, according to Joseph Trevisani, senior analyst at FXStreet in New York.
+Bostic was partly responding to the outburst of violence in Israel and Gaza, said Joseph Trevisani, senior analyst at FXStreet in New York.

 "You're looking at the typical and standard and historically repeated reaction of the Fed to a crisis that (would) lower rates if things get ugly in the Middle East," he said.